Canadians are back at area Bed & Breakfast and Hotels around Ogdensburg.

 The NORAD official looked closely at his radar screen and told the girl that yes, indeed, he could discern Santa’s sleigh coming down from the North Pole.
 The tradition stuck.

 Every year, on Christmas Eve, NORAD helps children around the world track Santa Claus as he travels on his annual journey.

 Franklin D. Roosevelt and his wife were close friends with Ogdensburg Mayor Julius Frank and his wife Marion Sanger Frank.
 Their wives were active in the Women’s Suffrage movement together.
 Roosevelt came to Ogdensburg in 1920 as friends of the Franks.
 He came again as President in 1940 to negotiate the Ogdensburg Agreement with Canada’s Prime Minister.

-F.D.R.
-Was Close Friend of Ogdensburg Mayor Julius Frank
+Franklin D. Roosevelt Was Close Friend to Ogdensburg Mayor Julius Frank

 But in 1920, 100 Years Ago in Ogdensburg